Beerkay/beerkay.github.io/pages/professional.md

 ---

 ### Professional Activities
-* 2018, Program Committee Member for Nemesis (Workshop on Recent Advances in Adversarial Machine Learning, co-located with ECML/PKDD 2018)
+* 2018, Session Chair for SecureComm (Session on Web Security)
 * 2018, Program Committee Member for IEEE Symposium on Privacy-Aware Computing (IEEE PAC)
 * 2017, Program Committee Member for CCS Workshop on Internet-of-Things Security and Privacy (IoT S&P)
 * 2017, Publicity Chair for IEEE Conference on Communications and Network Security (CNS) Workshop on Cyber-Physical Systems Security (CPS-Sec)